evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ## Climate system

 You can choose from two different climate systems.
 The  climate system supports different temperatures in two zones for the driver and passenger.
 The  climate system supports different temperatures in three zones for the driver, passenger and backseat.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
-This heat pump can save significant energy used for heating in cold weather.
+This heat pump can save significant energy that the EV would use for heating in cold weather.

 ## Comfort